-When you are a SME, budgetary and resourcing constrains means you might need to be a little creative.
-The traditional newspaper ads at an average cost of £1,500 don't guarantee either quality and/or quantity.
+When you are an SME, budgetary and resource constraints mean you might need to be a little creative.
+The traditional newspaper ads at an average cost of £1,500 plus don’t guarantee either quality and/or quantity.

 - Google ads can be impressively cheap and very effective as long as you choose the right terms ( per click?), including location and price

-- Facebook - using the company page and targeted adverts with key points of pay and job title. content
+- Facebook – using the company page and targeted adverts with key points of pay and job title

 - Gumtree – ads go for around £ 35

-There is certainly a case that cutting through the on line noise isn't the most effective route for smaller businesses, however being careful in the way adverts are phrased , explain that you will only contact respondents who demonstrate they can meet minimum requirements helps reduce the volume.
+There is certainly a case that cutting through the online noise isn’t the most effective route for smaller businesses.
+However being careful in the way adverts are phrased, you can explain that you will only contact respondents who demonstrate they can meet minimum requirements helps reduce the volume.

 - recruiting directly from classrooms – build a good relationship with the business studies teachers in local colleges

 Whatever approach you follow, you will usually get out what you put in, meaning that you need to be prepared for the hard work that comes with running a recruitment campaign (without forgetting the legal requirements).